Account & Registration

 Contact your faculty Exams Coordinator for further information and support.

 What should I do if my UMcard is lost/stolen?

 You should apply for a new UMcard.
 The new UMcard will be ready the next working day.
 A passport or other valid legal ID will also be accepted as identification at exams.

 I have a disability or condition for which I need special arrangements.
 How do I apply?

 TestVision for on-site exams

-In short, yes they differ a little.
-The exam software is the same, but you will be working on a ‘protected’ Chromebook.
+On-site and online exams differ a little.
+The exam software is the same, but with an on-site exam you will be working on a ‘protected’ Chromebook.
 This means there are a few limitations to the functionalities of the Chromebook.
 You can minimise your browser and you will be able to download, highlight and open PDFs.
 But you will not be able to use other programs on the Chromebook.
 Also, know that PDF highlights will only be saved while you’re logged in.
 Once you log out, the highlights will be gone too.
-Check out the “Exams on-site” video below, to get an idea of the differences.
+To prepare yourself for your first exam, please watch the video below.

 How can I type capital letters in my password on a Chromebook?